 Back to the top of the page ↑

 Transfer students may participate in Barnard’s study abroad opportunities.
-Several academic-year programs, namely, the Columbia University programs in Paris, Berlin, Beijing, and Kyoto grant Barnard College credit, not transfer credit.
+Several academic-year programs, namely, the Columbia University programs in London, Paris, Berlin, Beijing, and Kyoto grant Barnard College credit, not transfer credit.
 Students transferring the maximum of 60 points to Barnard can, therefore, take advantage of these programs without going beyond the 60 transfer credit maximum.
 A semester spent abroad at one of Columbia’s programs will be counted as one of the required four semesters in residence.
 Students interested in study abroad programs should consult the Barnard Study Abroad website, barnard.edu/studyabroad, and the Associate Dean for International and Intercultural Student Programs, in 10 Milbank Hall, 212-854-1777.
 Information sessions about study abroad are held throughout each semester.